weilidai2001/nap-test/README.md

 ### Things to note

-* Aesthetics are very important to the Net-a-porter brand but so is performance
+* We want to see your understanding of JavaScript (including ES6 and ES7) so please stick to VanillaJS.
-* Don't worry about header/footer
+* Aesthetics are very important to the Net-a-porter brand but so is performance.
-* Use any library/framework you deem applicable
+* Don't worry about header/footer.

 The following are examples of the existing mobile and desktop listing pages: